codewithnaveen/Learn-Git/README.md

 ---

 This repositary will be about Git.

-And here you will find introducatry part,installing Git,working in Git and some commands.
+And here you will find introducatry part, installing Git, working in Git and some commands.